nesfit/ICS/Lectures/Lecture_10/Lecture.md

 - known from IOS
 - standalone running program
-- has its process identificator (PID)
+- has its process identification (PID)
 - does not share code and variables with other processes
 - need of OS synchronization mechanisms (mutexes, ...)
 - need of OS for data sharing (shared memory, ...)
-- command line can be used for I/O
+- command-line can be used for I/O

 ---